Risk and assessment scoring configuration in Risk Manager

 Now, you have successfully added a field.

-5. Click Add Field and repeat the same steps to add another field: Impact.
+5. Select Add Field to add Impact.
 You need a minimum of two fields (risk factors) to perform the calculation.

 Result